acenet-arc/paraview-introduction/_episodes/02-Opening-a-file.md

 > Paraview can be extremely demanding of your computer's memory, especially on large data sets.
 >
-> **Please close down any unnecessary any unnecessary programs** such as web browsers and office software before proceeding.
+> **Please close down any unnecessary any unnecessary programs** such as additional browser windows/tabs and office software before proceeding.
 > If you do not, Paraview may run very slowly.
 {: .caution}